CrypticCryptid/CS583-3D-Game/README.md

 Goals per person:

   Krish will handle Player shooting as well as design of enemies and players.
-Additionally will oversee animation and level design
+Additionally will oversee Menu and UI design, and projectiles

   Alec will handle navigation, such as enemy tracking and movement as well as player movement and camera.
-Additionally will oversee general player/enemy art and sound
+Additionally will oversee art, level design and animation

   Ben will handle Enemy and Player stats, as well as the UI menu to display necessary stats.
-Additionally oversees general UI Art and level Art
+Additionally oversees sound